DeadEye-30/Python-Lab/README.md

 # Python-Lab
- Just a place to practice my slowly increasing python skills.
+ A calm place to study python and try to use it's megic.